Contactless punching system AIR+

 |Important notice: The SERVICE/OFF instruction card does NOT enable the beacon field of the station but switches to service mode/standby only.|

 Stations can also be configured to fulfil a special function, linked to the SIAC.
 These stations do not perform any other action/mode (like CONTROL, START, …).
 The procedure is identical as described above and the possibilities are shown below.
-SIAC special operating modes can be configured in BSF7, BSF8, BSM7-USB (or RS232) and BSM8-USB.
+SIAC special operating modes can be configured in BSF7, BSF8, BSM7-USB (or RS232), BSM8-USB and BSF9.

 The battery voltage of the punched SIAC is measured and shown on the station’s service display.
 An acoustic signal ‘normal beep’ indicates that the battery is OK.
 For voltages below 2.72 Volts, the station will show WARN (warning) and emit a warning signal – several beeps at higher frequency.
 In this case the battery is close to the end of life, but should easily last for the current event, unless a lot of data is being collected from the chip for live timing.
 In case of FAIL (failure) for voltages below 2.44 Volts, there is no feedback signal.
 In this case, the battery voltage is below the critical level and the SIAC cannot be used for contactless punching.
 Battery service is needed.

 It is recommended to conduct the test before every event.
 SIAC Battery test stations should therefore be placed in the event centre, so that athletes can use them early before the start.
 The station’s battery voltage evaluation software considers the temperature dependency of the battery voltage.
 Voltages measured are stored in the station’s backup memory.
 Information consisting of SIAC ID and the battery voltage can be read out by using Config+ (see section Config+ / Read backup).

 Stations with SIAC ON / SIAC OFF operating modes activate and terminate the SIAC’s AIR+ functionality.